 Construction Plans / Monitoring / Oversight

-Often new construction or redevelopment occurs in areas with a long history of development which has introduced contaminants into the subsurface.
+Often new construction or redevelopment occurs in areas that have previously been developed, leading to the introduction of contaminants into the subsurface.
 In many cases, the contamination is not required to be cleaned up, yet the presence of the contamination needs to be incorporated into construction and waste disposal methods, worker protection, and off-site property protections.
 Our environmental engineering team regularly provides construction environmental plans for use at construction sites which have, or may have, contaminated soil or groundwater.
 Plans that are typically prepared, and the implementation that is monitored, by BEST include:

 - Soil Management Plans